ClueLang/Clue/README.md

 ```

 ## Tables
-Tables themselves are created the same way they are made in Lua, but metatables get a little easier to do with the new `meta` keyword:
+Tables themselves are created the same way they are made in Lua, but with a few additions:

+### Metatables
+Metatables get a little easier to do with the new `meta` keyword:
 ```
 local mytable = {
   x = 3,